 wherefore art thou Romeo?

 The prologue to the second act reinforces themes that have already appeared.
 One love has been replaced by another through the enchanting power of the “charm of looks,” and the force of parental influence stands in the way of the lovers’ happiness.
-This prologue functions less as the voice of fate than the first one does.
-Instead it builds suspense by laying out the problem of the two lovers and hinting that there may be some way to overcome it: “But passion lends them power, time means, to meet, / Temp’ring extremities with extreme sweet” (2.Prologue.13–14).
+This prologue doesn't function so much as the voice of fate as the first one does.
+Instead, it builds suspense by laying out the problem of the two lovers and hinting that there may be some way to overcome it: “But passion lends them power, time means, to meet, / Temp’ring extremities with extreme sweet” (2.Prologue.13–14).